Painting over rusted steel: refinishing a dental office storefront on Davenport

 Matched on site, in Benjamin Moore.

-Two days, one weekend
+The schedule: two days, one weekend

 A practice getting ready to open has a dozen trades moving at once and a date that does not move.
 We did the planters, and repainted the interior feature wall behind the glass in black, across one weekend: two days, every surface finished and cured before the doors opened.
 No slipped date, no mess left for someone else.